stonepros/stone/doc/dev/config.rst

 Reading configuration values
 ====================================================

-There are two ways for Ceph code to get configuration values.
+There are two ways for Stone code to get configuration values.
 One way is to read it directly from a variable named "g_conf," or equivalently, "g_ceph_ctx->_conf."
 The other is to register an observer that will be called every time the relevant configuration values changes.
 This observer will be